appunite/mockery/README.md

 ### Restrictions

-Global mock module doesn't have to contain every function exported by the original module, but it cannot contain a function which is not exported by the original module.<br>
+Global mock module doesn't have to contain every function exported by the original module, but it cannot contain a function which is not exported by the original module.

 It means that:

 - when you remove a function from the original module, you have to remove it from global mock module or Mockery will raise exception